sreenivaskalva-2021/Homework1/README.md

 Robinhood is based on 53 technology products.
 They include Python, React, NGINX, Bootstrap, Git, GitHub, Slack, Confluence, Google Analytics and other technologies.

+## How Robinhood generates revenue?

+Robinhood does not charge any trading fee when its customers execute any trades.
+However, it generates revenue through the following methods:

+•	Payment for order flow (PFOF) – This is the compensation and benefit a brokerage firm like Robinhood receives for directing customer orders to market makers for trade execution.
+The brokerage firm receives a small payment, usually fractions of a penny per share, as compensation for directing the order.
+Market makers are typically large firms that specialize in a set number of stocks and options, maintaining an inventory of shares or contracts and offering them both to buyers and sellers.
+Market makers are compensated based on the spread between the bid and ask prices.
+•	Subscription model for Margin trading – Robinhood Gold package subscription of $5 allows customers to undertake margin trading, and the margin amount is charged at 2.5% APR.
+•	Earn interests from customer cash and stocks, just like a bank collects interest on cash deposits

 ## Landscape